-This Agreement shall be effective from January 1, 2013 after ratification by both parties, and remain effective through December 31, 2015, Except for the reopeners included herein.
+This Agreement shall be effective from January 1, 2013 after ratification by both parties, and remain effective through December 31, 2015, except where otherwise provided for herein.
 Written notice of desire to modify this agreement shall be served by either party upon the other at least sixty (60) days prior to the date of expiration, namely October 31, 2015.